Whangaehu River

-The Whangaehu River is a large river in central North Island of New Zealand.
+The Whangaehu River is a large river in the central North Island of New Zealand.
 Its headwaters are the crater lake of Mount Ruapehu on the central plateau, and it flows into the Tasman Sea eight kilometres southeast of Whanganui.
-Water is diverted from the headwaters for the Tongariro Power Scheme.
+Due to the high acidity of the water coming from the crater lake, water is not diverted from the headwaters for the Tongariro Power Scheme.
+Instead, it bypasses the Waihianoa Aqueduct via a ford.

 Length

 The river flows for 161 km southward to the South Taranaki Bight near the settlement of Whangaehu.

 Notoriety

 The sudden collapse of part of the Ruapehu crater wall on 24 December 1953 led to New Zealand's worst railway accident, the Tangiwai disaster.
 A lahar – a sudden surge of mud-laden water – swept down the river, significantly weakening the structure of a railway bridge at the small settlement of Tangiwai.
 The overnight express train between Wellington and Auckland passed over the bridge minutes later, causing it to collapse into the turbulent waters.
 Of the 285 people on the train, 151 were killed.